Federico Valverde: Youth

 Valverde was awarded the Silver Ball at the 2017 FIFA U-20 World Cup as Uruguay finished fourth in the tournament.

 In 2017, Valverde was caught up in a controversial gesture after making a "slant eyes" celebration after scoring in the Under-20 World Cup.
 Valverde denied that the celebration was racist but stated that it was in homage to his first agent, Edgardo "El Chino" Lasalvia.
 FIFA called on Uruguay to explain Valverde's actions, as well as a celebratory photo of the squad in which several Celeste players made the same gestures.

 Senior

-Valverde was called up to the Uruguay senior squad in August 2017.
+Valverde was first called up to the Uruguay senior squad in August 2017.
 The same year on 5 September, he marked his debut with his first goal against Paraguay.
 Valverde was named in Uruguay's provisional 26-man pool for the 2018 FIFA World Cup, but left out of the final 23-man squad.

 Valverde was included by manager Óscar Tabárez in the final 23-man Uruguay squad for the 2019 Copa América in Brazil.
 In the quarter-finals against Peru on 29 June, a goalless draw after regulation time had the match go to a penalty shoot-out, Uruguay lost 4–5 and was eliminated from the competition.
 He was also included in the final 23-man squad for the 2021 Copa América and 2022 FIFA World Cup.

+In June 2024, Valverde was named to Uruguay's squad for the 2024 Copa América.
+In the team's second group match against Bolivia, he scored a goal in Uruguay's 5–0 win.
+Uruguay reached the semi-finals of the tournament, losing 1–0 to a ten-man Colombia; in the third-place play-off match against Canada, Uruguay won 4–3 on penalties after a 2–2 draw following extra-time to capture the bronze medal, with Valverde netting his team's first spot kick.

+On 31 May 2026, Valverde was named in Uruguay's 26-man squad for the 2026 FIFA World Cup.
+Uruguay were eliminated in the first round of the tournament following a 1–0 defeat to Spain in their final group match, finishing with only two points following draws against Saudi Arabia and Cape Verde.